 - Seborrheic Keratoses - These blemishes usually appear as pale, black, or brown growth on the back, shoulders, chest, or face.
 However, until now their root cause is unknown.

 If you have dark patches or uneven skin tone that means melanin is overproduced.
-Excessive sun exposure is the biggest reason that can cause hyperpigmentation.
-This is why dermatologists and skin care experts always emphasize how important it is to slather sunscreen before going out.
+Various studies claim that excessive sun exposure is the biggest reason that can cause hyperpigmentation.
+This is why dermatologists and skincare experts always emphasize how important it is to apply sunscreen before going out.
 Other factors accountable for hyperpigmentation are pregnancy, the use of certain medications, acne scarring, and hormonal changes.
-If you are already facing the problem then try these effective home remedies for pigmentation on face.

 Cysts are generally visible in the form of a bump inside or outside the skin filled with white fluid.
-They can be of various sizes and are non-cancerous.
-The common three types are:
+A study conducted states that there are commonly three types of cysts which are epidermoid cysts, ganglion cysts, sebaceous cysts.
+These vary in their sizes and are non-cancerous.

-Menstruation, pregnancy, menopause, puberty and other hormonal changes that take place with age can be responsible for causing or exaggerating blemishes.
-Even birth control pills can be a reason behind blemishes.
-Moreover, it is very common in women to get blemishes during monthly cycle or when they are nearing their menopause.
+Menstruation, pregnancy, menopause, puberty and other hormonal changes that take place with age can be responsible for causing or exaggerating your blemishes.
+Even birth control pills can be a reason behind them.
+Moreover, many pieces of research studies claim that it is very common in women to get blemishes during the monthly cycle or when they are nearing their menopause.

-To keep yourself away from unwanted blemishes, it is highly important to properly wash your face before sleeping.
-Removing makeup before sleeping is an integral part of beauty care routine.
-Going to bed without cleaning face only adds up more dirt, oil, and debris on your skin.
+To keep yourself away from unwanted blemished skin, it is vital to properly wash your face before sleeping.
+Removing makeup before sleeping is an integral part of the skincare routine.
+Going to bed without cleaning your face only adds up more dirt, oil, and debris on your skin.
 All these impurities trigger blemishes formation on the skin.
-Amidst all of this, be selective about your face wash and choose non-comedogenic skin products as act as good friends towards your skin.
+Amidst all of this, be selective about your face wash and choose non-comedogenic cleansers and other skin products because they are known as good friends towards your skin.

-Another shocking fact that needs your attention is touching the face again and again may also cause blemishes.
+Another shocking fact that needs your attention is touching your face every now and then tends to cause blemishes.
 The reason behind this is that often touching your face causes dirt and bacteria to accumulate on the skin, which can cause acne and later may result in blemishes on your skin.